abhisheksgumadi/deep-q-learning/README.md

 # Udacity Project 1 - Navigation

+##Description

+#Objective

-Deep Q Learning for the Banana collection game in Unity ml agents
+To train a [Deep Q Learning](https://deepmind.com/research/dqn/) agent for the Banana collection game in UnityML agents

 The average reward collection over 100 episodes plotted in a graph